-All first-year students can receive incoming mail in an assigned box in the Hedco Building mailroom - contact NGP Administration to get one assigned.
+First-year students can receive incoming mail in an assigned box in the Hedco Building mailroom - contact NGP Administration to get one assigned.
 You can also place outgoing campus mail and stamped U.S. mail in the corresponding bins in the mailroom for pickup by Mailing Services.
-There are also mailboxes on campus and a FedEx location in the University Village.
+There are mailboxes on campus and a FedEx location in the USC Village.